 Considering Location

 If you are visiting a beach location, being right on the beach will be much easier.
-Or, if visiting a theme park, being on property can make your transit to and from the park much quicker.
+Or, if visiting a theme park, being on the property can make your transit to and from the park much quicker.

 Remember that the best, most convenient locations often have a higher price tag, so you must consider and balance that.